 Trustee fees, filing fees and counselling fees are all regulated by the federal government.
 These costs are normally paid out of the proceeds resulting from the sale of seized assets.
 But what if you do not have any assets, can you still go bankrupt?
 Yes, however the trustee will require you to pay a base contribution each month that you are bankrupt to cover these administrative costs of your bankruptcy.
 The average minimum contribution in Canada is usually in the range of $200 to $250 per month, but could be more or less, depending on your situation.

 One other important piece of information you should be aware of is that you should never have to pay a referral fee to see a trustee.
 Most accredited trustees in Canada, and all of those associated with MoneyProblems.ca, offer a free, no obligation initial consultation.
-If you are in serious financial trouble contact a trustee in bankruptcy to discuss your options before you decide what is the best solution for you.
+If you are in serious financial trouble contact a licensed insolvency trustee to discuss your options before you decide what is the best solution for you.

 Surplus Income Can Add To Bankruptcy Cost